 Show the location of a photo on web sites

-With NeoFinder, you can even display a GPS location in Flickr, Panoramio, Google Maps, MapQuest, SmugMug, WikiMapia, Yahoo Maps, Geody, OpenStreetMap, or Woophy.
+With NeoFinder, you can even display a GPS location in Flickr, Panoramio, Google Maps, MapQuest, SmugMug, WikiMapia, Yahoo Maps, Geody, OpenStreetMap.
 Just open the context menu for a photo (as shown above), and select Flickr or any of the other services.

 But wait, there is more!
 You can even extend the menu that NeoFinder shows for yourself!
 The NeoFinder Users Guide will tell you how to accomplish that.